Bloodstream infection

 Bloodstream infections (BSIs) are infections of blood caused by blood-borne pathogens.
 The detection of microbes in the blood (most commonly accomplished by blood cultures) is always abnormal.
 A bloodstream infection is different from sepsis, which is characterized by severe inflammatory or immune responses of the host organism to pathogens.

 Bacteria can enter the bloodstream as a severe complication of infections (like pneumonia or meningitis), during surgery (especially when involving mucous membranes such as the gastrointestinal tract), or due to catheters and other foreign bodies entering the arteries or veins (including during intravenous drug abuse).
 Transient bacteremia can result after dental procedures or brushing of teeth.

 Bacteremia can have several important health consequences.
 Immune responses to the bacteria can cause sepsis and septic shock, which, particularly if severe sepsis and then septic shock occurs, have high mortality rates, especially if not treated quickly (though, if treated early, currently mild sepsis can usually be dealt with successfully).
 Bacteria can also spread via the blood to other parts of the body (which is called hematogenous spread), causing infections away from the original site of infection, such as endocarditis or osteomyelitis.
 Treatment for bacteremia is with antibiotics, and prevention with antibiotic prophylaxis can be given in high risk situations.

 Signs and symptoms

-Bacteremia is typically transient and is quickly removed from the blood by the immune system.
+Low-grade bacteremia is typically transient and is quickly removed from the blood by the immune system.

 Bacteremia frequently evokes a response from the immune system called sepsis, which consists of symptoms such as fever, chills, and hypotension.
 Severe immune responses to bacteremia may result in septic shock and multiple organ dysfunction syndrome, which are potentially fatal.